dalyw01/Setup-Files/setup_jenkins.md

 java -jar jenkins.war --httpPort=8080
 ```

-If fails then try different port -
+If that command fails then try a different port -

 ```
 java -jar jenkins.war --httpPort=8083